openvinotoolkit/open_model_zoo/demos/whiteboard_inpainting_demo/python/README.md

 * Invert colors on the resulting frame by pressing the `i` key.
 * Select a part of the frame to be shown in a separate window by using your left mouse button.
 * Exit the demo by pressing `Esc`.

-The demo reports

-* **FPS**: average rate of video frame processing (frames per second).
-* **Latency**: average time required to process one frame (from reading the frame to displaying the results).
-You can use both of these metrics to measure application-level performance.

 ## See Also